Phone-GWP-group

 Besides the environmental benefits of reducing your packaging (or material) use, there are several other business advantages.

-These usually include lowering your ongoing costs through purchasing less material and items, improving packing times by eliminating certain products, lower transport costs due to lighter weights, and easier recycling for your customers.
+These typically include reducing your ongoing costs by purchasing fewer materials and items, improving packing times by eliminating certain products, lowering transport costs due to lighter weights, and facilitating easier recycling for your customers.

 Reuse

-Many businesses and individuals believe that recyclable packaging is the most sustainable.
-And whilst recycling packaging is crucial (particularly for corrugated packaging), surprisingly, reusable packaging can often be more environmentally friendly in the longer term.
+Many businesses and individuals believe that recyclable packaging is the most sustainable option.
+While recycling packaging is essential (particularly for corrugated packaging), surprisingly, reusable packaging can often be more environmentally friendly in the long term.

-The energy – and cost – involved in recovery, sorting, recycling, and manufacturing new packaging materials can often have considerably more of an environmental impact than simply using the same packaging over many trips.
+The energy and cost involved in recovery, sorting, recycling, and manufacturing new packaging materials can often have a considerably greater environmental impact than simply using the same packaging over multiple trips.

-As such, it is essential to consider whether reusable packaging, such as Correx totes or Euro containers, would be the most sustainable option for your business.
+As such, it is essential to consider whether reusable packaging, such as Correx tote containers or Euro containers, would be the most sustainable option for your business.

-Besides environmental improvements, reusing your packaging can reduce mid- to long-term costs.
-As it is often made from plastics or more durable materials, returnable tote containers are typically more robust and durable, better protecting their contents.
-You can typically enhance your reusable packaging with various divers and inserts.
+Besides environmental improvements, reusing your packaging can also reduce mid- to long-term costs.
+As they are often made from plastics or more durable materials, returnable tote containers are typically more robust and durable, thereby better protecting their contents.
+You can generally enhance your reusable packaging with various dividers and inserts.

 A reusable plastic tote on a pallet in a warehouse